UM-Bridge/umbridge/kubernetes/README.md

 # Cloud HPC

+UM-Bridge provides a kubernetes-based solution for running any UM-Bridge model container on cloud platforms at HPC scale.

-These instructions show how to run the UM-Bridge kubernetes configuration.
+These instructions show how to use the UM-Bridge kubernetes configuration.
 It assumes that you have a kubernetes cluster available, for example by following our insructions for setting up Google Kubernetes Engine (GKE).

 ## Step 1: Clone UM-Bridge